Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Introduction and main results

 $\bullet$ By \cite{RWN,Dar13,DDL16}, potentials with model type singularity naturally arise as degenerations along geodesic rays and in particular along test configurations. \end{remark} Complex Monge-Amp\`ere equations with bounded/minimally singular solutions have been intensely studied in the past (\cite{Kol98,Kol03,GZ07,BEGZ10,BBGZ13}, to name only a few works in a fast expanding literature).
-To our knowledge, in the compact case, only the paper \cite{PS14} discusses at length solutions that are not ``minimally singular''.
+To our knowledge, in the compact case, only the paper \cite{PS14} discusses at length solutions that are not ``minimally singular'', without severe restrictions on the right hand side of the equation.
 They treat the case of solutions to \eqref{eq: main_thm_eq1} with isolated algebraic singularities in the K\"ahler case, with a view toward constructing pluricomplex Green currents on $X$.
 Given the specific setting, \cite[Theorem 3]{PS14} obtains more precise regularity estimates compared to ours, using blowup techniques.
 In our general framework better estimates are likely not possible.
 However for smooth $f$, we suspect that away from the singularity locus our solution $u$ should be as regular as $\phi$ (up to order two).
-For a general result on the regularity of potentials with model type singularity we refer to \cite[Theorem 1.1]{RWN2}.
+For a general result on the regularity of certain model potentials we refer to \cite[Theorem 1.1]{RWN2}.

 Lastly, let us mention that in \cite[Section 4]{Ber13} solutions to complex Monge-Amp\`ere equations with divisorial singularity type are used in the construction/approximation of geodesic rays corresponding to certain test configurations.
 In \cite[Section 5]{Ber13} Berman speculates that solutions with more general singularity type should allow for better understanding of degenerations along test configurations/geodesic rays, and we believe our treatise will lead to more results of this flavor.